People for Peace, Justice, and

 Endorses the Earth Charter

-PPJH decided to endorse the Earth Charter four and a half years
+PPJH decided to endorse the Earth Charter on Feb.
+8, 2003, and has conducted

 a sustained examination of